-5. Lift the tower until the top is chest high; support it with a scaffold, jack stands or a strong, stable stack of timbers.
+4. Lift the tower until the top is chest high; support it with a scaffold, jack stands or a strong, stable stack of timbers.
 The support structure should be located between the flange at bottom of the top tower section and the top guy bracket.
 After the tower is SECURELY supported, remove the crane line.

-6. Use the crane to lift the powerhead, still attached to the shipping skid, clear of the ground using a double-eye nylon strap.
+- 5. Use the crane to lift the powerhead, still attached to the shipping skid, clear of the ground using a double-eye nylon strap.
 Slip one eye over each end of the tail pivot pin and onto the mainframe; hook the crane line to the center of the strap and lift.
-The shipping nuts can now be removed from the blade studs so the skid can be pulled off and set aside.

-7. Direct the crane to move the powerhead until the tower adapter plate meets the tower top plate.
+The shipping nuts can now be removed from the blade studs so the skid can be pulled off and set aside. - 6.
+Direct the crane to move the powerhead until the tower adapter plate meets the tower top plate.

-NOTE: Be sure to rotate the tower adapter plate so the large holes for the electrical cables align properly with the hole in the tower.
+- NOTE: Be sure to rotate the tower adapter plate so the large holes for the electrical cables align properly with the hole in the tower.
 Be careful to avoid damaging the turbine furling cable.
+Newer top sections have a single 10.5" hole so alignment is not required. - 7.
 Feed the furling cable through the large center hole of the tower top plate, then use one or two spud wrenches to line up the six attachment holes on the two plates.

-Bolt the turbine in place using 6 bolts, 3/4"x2-1/2", with hex nuts, PAL nuts and washers as required.
+Bolt the turbine in place using 6 bolts, 3/4" x 2-1/2", with hex nuts and PAL nuts.
 Remember - nuts go on top!
 This hardware is included in the tower hardware kit.
 Torque the hex nuts to 205 ft-lb.
 PAL nuts are tightened to 1/4 turn past contact.
 Disconnect the turbine from the crane after the turbine is bolted securely in place.